0xfederama/water-reminder/README.md

 - Move `Water Reminder.app` file in Applications
 - Launch the app, then go into preferences, security and allow the app to be executed, since it is not trusted by Apple.
 - To make the app run at startup open preferences, users, [your user], login items and add the app to the list
-- If you want to change the delay between two notifications, simply change the number of minutes in `$HOME/Library/Application Support/water-reminder/config.txt`